ibm-cloud-docs/ContinuousDelivery/cd_at_events.md

 | `toolchain.tool-instance.read` | View the configuration of a tool integration |
 | `toolchain.tool-instance.update` | Save configuration changes to a tool integration |
 | `toolchain.tool-instance.delete` | Remove a tool integration from a toolchain.
 This event is always preceded by the toolchain.tool-instance.undeploy event. |
-{: caption="Table 4.
-Actions that generate toolchain data events" caption-side="top"}
+{: caption="Actions that generate toolchain data events" caption-side="top"}

 Activity Tracker events are different from client bespoke toolchain events.
 When you invoke the [POST /toolchains/{toolchain_id}/events](https://cloud.ibm.com/apidocs/toolchain#create-toolchain-event){: external} API to send a bespoke toolchain event, the toolchain sends a notification event to any instances of {{site.data.keyword.en_short}} that are integrated into the toolchain.
 In addition, the toolchain sends an Activity Tracker event that serves as a record of the API having been invoked. {: tip}